App Tutorial

 Analysis

-Here we collect the analysis possibilities, which are usually on whole genome scale.
+Here we collect the analysis possibilities, which are usually operating on meta-gene or multi locus scale.

 Heatmap